Vlogo11/pocketcomputermanager_exe/README.md

 "A software, that makes your life easier"
 ## Comparing to Microsoft Windows
 ### Microsoft Windows' File Explorer + Task Manager
-- Used storage ∼ 10MB + DLL Files
+- Used storage ∼ 10MB (Only the .EXE files)
 - Used Memory  ∼ 125MB (Up to 260MB On search)
 - Searching Time ∼ 20 Minutes (On a 500GB SSD, searching for the word "qt" on the whole drive)
 - Found Files and Folders: 22756
 ### Pocket Computer Manager
-- Used storage ∼ 128KB + DLL Files
+- Used storage ∼ 128KB (Only the .EXE File)
 - Used Memory  ∼ 20MB (Up to 50MB On search)
 - Searching Time - Down to 24 Seconds (On a 500GB SSD, searching for the word "qt" on the whole drive)
 - Found Files and Folders: 24246